 Discrimination due to illiteracy or academic level.
-Discrimination against people who do not know how to read or who have a lower academic level.
+Discrimination against people who cannot read or who have a lower academic level.

-Gender violence: This term refers to the specific violence against women, used as an instrument to maintain discrimination, inequality and relationships of power of men over women.
+Gender violence.
+This term refers to the specific violence against women, used as an instrument to maintain discrimination, inequality and relationships of power of men over women.
 It comprises physical, sexual and psychological violence, threats, coercion, or arbitrary unlawful imprisonment, which occurs in public or private life and the main risk factor comprises the fact of being a woman.

-Harassment due to sexual orientation: The gender identity or the expression of gender: Any behaviour based on sexual orientation, the gender identity or the expression of gender of a person which has the purpose or causes the effect of infringing upon their dignity or their physical or psychological integrity or of creating an intimidating, hostile, degrading, humiliating, offensive or annoying environment.
+Harassment due to sexual orientation, the gender identity or the expression of gender.
+Any behaviour based on sexual orientation, the gender identity or the expression of gender of a person which has the purpose or causes the effect of infringing upon their dignity or their physical or psychological integrity or of creating an intimidating, hostile, degrading, humiliating, offensive or annoying environment.

-Title Update Author: Approved by:

-Protocol against harassment 07/07/2021 GP - MJM Direction Committee
+Title Update Author: Approved by: Protocol against harassment and discrimination 18/04/2023 GP - MJM Direction Committee

-and discrimination